Have you ever imagined going a day on the internet without seeing a video Ad?

 - Retarget people who might have engaged previously with the advertiser’s website

-- Outstreams could also have a combination with other components like a carousel, 50:50, and so on.
+- Outstreams/in-banner videos could also have a combination with other components like a carousel, 50:50, and so on.
 Advertisers can have the opportunity to choose whatever combination they want.

 With great benefits also come challenges.
 And in the case of Outstream video ads, there are just a few of them.

 Brands have to ensure that ad placements are perfectly matching the editorial content.
 Videos are by default on mute.
 Most advertisers depend on it to catch the attention of viewers, but users can always unmute the video when the banner catches their attention.